Yajush12/GOlang_crud_accuknox/README.md

 1) use "go run main.go" command in terminal
 2) use postman on address "localhost:8000/endpoint_name"
-use the endpoints mentioned above in place of endpoint_name and mention all the requested stuff as JSON in the body of the request.
+use the endpoints mentioned above in place of "endpoint_name" and mention all the requested stuff as JSON in the body of the request.

 Table Schema :